ELGAR PIANO QUINTET

 Known for bold, fearless programming, GBSR Duo is fast emerging as the leading interpreter of Morton Feldman’s music.
 Performances in London at the King’s Place, Barbican and Southbank Centre have received high praise from The Guardian: “the intense concentration of these performers and the delicately immersive sound world they created were utterly unforgettable”.
 Feldman’s rarely performed ‘Dance Suite’ features alongside a monumental new commission by Bryn Harrison, a leading British composer whose music has been described as “utterly compelling” (The Guardian).

-With support from the Hinrichsen Foundation
+With support from the Hinrichsen Foundation and the Vaughan Williams Foundation

 Save 20% when you book for 10 or more Music in the Round Sheffield concerts in one transaction.